-Example 4 (re-mobilization): A G-CSF-stimulated donor had a PBSC collection, but the cell count was poor.
-The donor was re-mobilized with G-CSF and a second PBSC collection was performed.
+Example 3 (re-mobilization): A G-CSF-stimulated donor had a PBSC collection, but the cell count was poor.
+No further collections were attempted and a week later the donor was re-mobilized with G-CSF and a second PBSC collection was performed.
 Each collection is considered a separate product due to the re-mobilization of the donor.

-Example 5 (two different product types): A cord blood unit is infused at the same time as marrow.
-Each collection is considered a separate product.
+Example 4 (two different product types): A cord blood unit is infused at the same time as marrow.
+Each product type is considered a separate product.
+The number of products infused is two.

-Question 52: Specify the number of these products intended to achieve hematopoietic engraftment:
+Question 81: Specify the number of these products intended to achieve hematopoietic engraftment

-If infusions of additional cells (not intended to produce engraftment) were given prior to the HCT being reported (i.e., prior to clinical day 0), the cells must be reported as a product on the Pre-TED Form (Form 2400, question 51) and on a separate Cellular Therapy Product Form (Form 4003).
-If the additional cells were infused post-HCT, for any reason other than a subsequent HCT, they should be reported as a DCI on the appropriate follow-up form.
-Reporting the additional cells (given pre-HCT and not intended to produce engraftment) on the Form 4003 is the only mechanism the CIBMTR has in place to collect this data and ensure that the quality assurance data is reported to cord blood banks, if applicable.
+If infusions of additional cells (not intended to product engraftment) were given as a supplemental infusion either prior to the HCT being reported (i.e., prior to clinical Day 0) or shortly after the HCT being reported, the cells must be reported as a product on the Pre-TED Form (Form 2400, question 80) and on a separate Cellular Therapy Product Form (Form 4003).

+If additional cells were infused post-HCT, for any reason other than a subsequent HCT or a supplemental infusion as part of the HCT, they should be reported as cellular therapy on the appropriate follow-up form.
+Reporting the additional cells (given pre-HCT and not intended to produce engraftment) on the Form 4003 is the only mechanism the CIBMTR has in place to collect this data and ensure that the quality assurance data is reported to the cord blood banks, if applicable.